 A student visa is official permission by a foreign government to live and study in that country.
 All US passport holders are required to obtain a visa prior to entering China.
-There are several visa options and the type of visa you apply for depends on timing and the documents you need to acquire.
-In addition to acquiring a student visa, yearlong students will also have to apply for a Residence Permit within 30 days of arriving in China.
+In addition to acquiring a student visa, yearlong students and any students with an internship will also have to apply for a Residence Permit within 30 days of arriving in China.
 Don't worry, the on-site USAC staff will assist you in this process.

 Further information will be posted to your Gateway account in the Visa Guide, which you will receive four months prior to the program start.
 Program Advisors in the Central Office are also available to answer any visa questions you may have.